 - What are you are doing today that hinders you from living your values or achieving what you want more in life?

 It’s difficult to face the hard truth about yourself.
 But when you ask self-reflective questions, you might notice inconsistencies that aren’t aligned with your core values.
-Once you do, you are taking the first step in your journey towards change is awareness.
-Knowing where the gaps are, so you can spend time focusing on closing those gaps to be closer to where you want to be, when it comes to your health and well-being..
+Once you do, you are taking the first step towards change which is awareness.
+By knowing where the gaps are, you can focus on closing those gaps to be closer to where you want to be, when it comes to your health and well-being..

 I am curious to know where your motivation comes from.
 From within?
 Or outside sources What keeps you motivated?